mixxxdj/mixxx/source/chapters/library.rst

 ======

 Crates are unordered collections of tracks, and are similar to playlists.
-Unlike playlist they cannot contain duplicate entries and do not support drack-and-drop within them.
+Unlike playlist they cannot contain duplicate entries and do not support drag-and-drop within them.
 Crates can be created by right-clicking on “Crates” in the sidebar and selecting “New Crate”.